Grainular-Nord/nord.dev/guide/grains.md

 ```

 ::: tip
 `Grains` are normal JavaScript functions, and can be created and accessed anywhere.
+They not only serve as reactive primitive, but will do the heavy lifting of your application's state management.
 :::

 ## Accessing a Grain's value

-To access the `grain`'s current value, call it as a function.
+To access the `Grain`'s current value, call it as a function.

 ```js
 import { count } from '../count.grain.js';